Section 4.2: Collecting Samples

 6. If the core has broken in a couple areas but is healthy, insert the pieces in the order they leave the tree at.
-Make sure to take a picture of the broken core in the spoon before you put the core into the straw.
+Make sure to take a picture of the core in the spoon, especially if broken, before you put the core into the straw.

 If however, you find your core is unhealthy or there are too many broken pieces (as shown in the left image of Figure 19), return the core back to the hole and try sampling another trembling aspen tree.
 Remember that the CLS and MAD Lab need ideal samples to provide optimal data.